Internal Medicine Program Directors and Leadership Team

 Shawn Chillag, MD

-Professional Interests: Anything IM, evidence based medicine, physical examination, jettison of archaic and unreliable practices
+Professional interests: Anything IM, evidence-based medicine, physical examination, jettison of archaic and unreliable practices

-Hobbies / Interests: Grandkids, running, home brewing
+Hobbies/interests: Grandkids, running, home brewing

-Strengths of Training at CAMC: Wonderful cases, education is our priority, close association of trainers and trainees, growth of residency and fellowships, growing other programs
+Strengths of training at CAMC: Wonderful cases, education is our priority, close association of trainers and trainees, growth of residency and fellowships, growing other programs

-Life in Charleston: Easy living, living very close to work and hospital, lack of traffic problems and congestion
+Life in Charleston: Easy living, living very close to work and the hospital, lack of traffic problems and congestion

 Amna Anees, MD, FACP

-Medical School: Aga Khan University, Pakistan
+Medical school: Aga Khan University, Pakistan

-Completed Residency: Mercy Hospital, St. Louis
+Residency: Mercy Hospital, St. Louis

-Prior Experience: Chief resident at Mercy Hospital STL; Internal Medicine core faculty at St. Vincent Hospital, IN; certified in Obesity Medicine
+Prior experience: Chief resident at Mercy Hospital STL; Internal Medicine core faculty at St. Vincent Hospital, IN; certified in Obesity Medicine

-Professional Interests: Resident and medical student education; belonging and inclusion; physician wellness and innovation
+Professional interests: Resident and medical student education; belonging and inclusion; physician wellness and innovation

-Hobbies/Interests: Traveling, spending time with my kids, and reading
+Hobbies/interests: Traveling, spending time with my kids, and reading

 Michael Iannetti, MD